lidia-ciui/covid19-sql-data-exploration/README.md

 ## 📁 Files in this Repo

-- `covid_data_exploration.sql`: Main SQL script for all queries
+- `SQL query - Data Exploration.sql`: Main SQL script for all queries
-- `vaccination_temp_table.sql`: Script of the table used for Tableau Visuals
+- `SQLQuery - Tables for Tableau.sql`: Script of the tables used for Tableau Visuals

 ---